jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_bunkos_quest.md

   </p>

   <p>
     In the bottom of the first, Binghamton scores three runs.
 Norwich counters with seven runs in the next frame.
 Binghamton comes back with six more in the bottom of the second.
-The score is 9-7 after two innings &mdash; I am thinking that we are definitely in for a long game.
+The score is 9-7 after two innings&mdash;I am thinking that we are definitely in for a long game.
 However, the game settles down a bit from there and ends with a final score of Binghamton 10, Norwich 7.
 Overall, a really good game to watch.
 More errors than I like to see, but I will let that slide this time.
 One of the standout moments of the game was when a foul ball shot into screen in front of us.
-I couldn't help but flinch &mdash; definitely a reminder of where we were sitting.
+I couldn't help but flinch&mdash;definitely a reminder of where we were sitting.
   </p>

   <p>
     We stop for dinner on the way back and get home around 8:30.
-Definitely a great day in my mind &mdash; a beautiful day for a drive and a baseball game.
+Definitely a great day in my mind&mdash;a beautiful day for a drive and a baseball game.
 I didn't need to plan much in advance, either, though I always call to confirm ticket availability and game time.
 Depending on where you are, you won't need to drive quite as far.
 I consider myself lucky to live in an area where there are so many teams within a close proximity.
 I have been able to visit many of them, but there are still a few that I need to cross off my list.
 I'll do my best to keep you informed of my travels.
   </p>

   <p>